1981 Anson by-election: Result

-Aftermath
+Aftermath and legacy

 The Sunday Times the day after the by-election, reporting on Jeyaretnam's victory.

-The 37% swing against the PAP is the largest ever swing in a by-election in independent Singapore, and the second largest since 1961.
-It was also the first time where an opposition party gained a seat from the ruling People's Action Party in a by-election, a feat which did not occur again until 2013.
+The 37% swing against the PAP is the largest ever swing in a by-election in post-independence Singapore, and the second largest since 1961, which coincidentally also saw a PAP candidate losing a by-election to an independent candidate in Hong Lim Constituency, and WP's founder David Marshall electing in Anson.
+This marked the first time where an opposition party gained a seat from the ruling People's Action Party in a by-election, and also the first time where the Parliament had an opposition representation since the exit of the boycotting of Barisan Sosialis back in 1965.

-The by-election had been noted historic as it was the first time in post-independence Singapore where the Parliament had an opposition representation, with the last instance being 1961 when party founder David Marshall also won a by-election in Anson as a candidate for the party.
-Unlike Marshall where he lost his re-election in 1963 general election, Jeyaretnam was able to retain its seat in the next general election in 1984 with an increased margin; Jeyaretnam would hold this seat for five years until his vacation in 1986 for pressed charges.

 Analysis

 Analysis cited that Pang's defeat was the lack of public exposure or usage of Anson's grassroots leaders during his campaign as compared to Jeyaretnam who had stood in several general and by-elections.
 Another issue surrounding the campaign was that residents in the Blair Plain area of the constituency were unhappy that they were not being given priority for Housing and Development Board (HDB) flats when their homes were being demolished to make way for a new Port of Singapore Authority container complex, and some voters may have used the by-election as an opportunity to express discontent regarding this.
+The term "by-election effect", which referenced the vote swing against the incumbents, was coined as a result of the analysis and by-election.

+Legacy

-Following the by-election, Pang announced his retirement of politics, though he was offered a place in the next election, he ultimately declined, making him the first PAP candidate to never enter parliament.
-He remained the only candidate to do so until Eric Low in the 2001 election before retiring in 2011.
-Harbans Singh became the first candidate in Singapore election's history to have forfeited his election deposit twice, with the first occurring on the 1976 elections contesting under Tanjong Pagar with 11.0% of the valid votes.
+Following the by-election, Pang announced his retirement of politics; while the PAP had offered Pang to contest in the next election, Pang declined, thus making him the first PAP candidate to never enter parliament.
+Harbans Singh became the first candidate in Singapore election's history to have forfeited his election deposit twice, with the first occurring on the 1976 elections contesting under Tanjong Pagar.

+In 1984, the PAP legislature introduced the Non-constituency Member of Parliament scheme in response to the by-election, and the need for opposition legislators.
+This scheme would mandate the minimum number of opposition legislators determined by the best "non-elected" opposition candidates with at least 15% of the valid votes.
+The reception of the scheme, however, was mixed with criticism from the oppositions.

+In the ensuing election months after the NCMP scheme was passed, Jeyaretnam was able to retain its seat in the next general election in 1984 with an increased margin; however, he was later removed in 1986 following a conviction over pressed charges, and Anson subsequently redrawn into Tiong Bahru GRC and Tanjong Pagar SMC in the following election.

+The next time an opposition party would win a parliamentary seat from the PAP during mid-term was in 2013; similarly, the by-election was coincidentally also a multi-cornered contest featuring the WP, who eventually won the seat of Punggol East, and another candidate of a smaller party ended up losing its electoral deposit for a second time.